Is it Possible to Buy Diamonds at Wholesale Price as a Consumer?

 - Bonus: the Seven Factors that affect the diamond price.

 Check Lab Diamonds at Brilliant Earth.

-The setup of the diamond industry: the online commerce of diamonds
+Setup of the diamond industry: the online commerce of diamonds

-In this play of interdependence, by now, I hope you have understood that your chances of buying a diamond from anyone else other than the Retailers are very slim (they might call themselves wholesalers, but, it really is not true).
-The question now is; how should you find a trusted retailer that will give you the best possible price? between retailers that have physical stores and online retailers, your best bet is to focus on online retailers for maximizing your budget because they have lower overhead costs for running their businesses and can therefore provide you with a more competitive price.
+In this play of interdependence, I hope you have understood that your chances of buying a diamond from anyone but a retailer are very slim (they might call themselves wholesalers, but it is never true).
+Hence, the question now is; how should you find a trusted retailer to give you the best possible price?Between retailers with physical stores and online retailers, I believe your best bet is to focus on the latter to maximize your budget because they have lower overhead costs for running their businesses and can provide you with a more competitive price.

 Now it all comes down to this – who will sell the diamond to you with the lowest markup?

 Based on our experience, here is what we think the markup range is now:

 - Online Regular Retailers – 6-30% markup (see the examples below)

 - Online Established Luxury Brands, such as Tiffany/Cartier– 100-200% markup, are ridiculous because they sell the same diamonds as we do or anyone else with the same certification ( GIA) and cut.
 You will just be paying more for the name's sake; quality-wise, their diamonds are the same as anyone else's).